ITU-DASYALab/CRBDM/TechUnits.md

 * security & access

-# how to work with data - data processing, cleaning, analyzing, visualizing
+# 4 how to work with data - data processing, cleaning, analyzing, visualizing

-* basic data processing
+* pre-processing

   * on node
   * optimization for transport

+* processing
+  * averaging, smoothing

+* analysis

+  * regression
+  * FFT